kumar-pranaw/web-scrapping/README.md

 # To run this project Go to the root directory of this project and run this command:
   1. python filename.py
+# Each py file contains different I have used BeautifulSoup for extracting html Elements